OverRam/ComputerDatabaseApi/README.md

 If the data is incorrect, it returns the HTTP code BAD_REQUEST<br>
 If everything was successful, it returns the HTTP OK code<br><br>

-If the Api of the bank does not return a value, the object is still saved in the database<br><br>
+If the Api of the bank does not return a value, the object is still saved in the database<br>
 If there is an error in the list of computers, the entire list is not saved